aadit2805/daily-text/README.md

 - [ ] Integrate OpenAI API to pull weather data and get insights on what to wear for the day
 - [ ] Host on DigitalOcean
 - [ ] Build out frontend with dropdown options for users

+## Need To Fix
+- [ ] Accuracy of geocoder, maybe use different library where city name is necessary